Tapad/sbt-docker-compose/README.md

     dockerComposeTest <instance id>

+3) To override the sbt setting 'testTagsToExecute' when starting a test pass provide a comma separated list of tags to the "-tags" argument:

+    dockerComposeTest -tags:<tag1,tag2>

-3) To attach a debugger during test case execution provide a port number to the "-debug" argument.
+4) To attach a debugger during test case execution provide a port number to the "-debug" argument.
 This will suspend the tests from running until you attach a debugger to the specified port.
 For example:

     dockerComposeTest <instance id> -debug:<debug port>